How to Get Your Real Estate License

 TO OBTAIN YOUR LICENSE:

-2. Complete the 30-hour Pre-Examination & 30-hour Kansas Real Estate Practice Course – ReeceNichols Training will address these requirements as your pre license school.
+Complete the 30-hour Kansas Pre-Examination/Principles of Real Estate Course – ReeceNichols Training will address this requirement as your pre-license school

-4. Schedule and Pass Exam - Once you have completed the 30-Hour Pre-Exam Course and ReeceNichols Training submits your course completion to KREC, you will get a confirmation email from KREC that your exam has been authorized.
+- Schedule and Pass Exam - Once you have completed the 30-Hour Pre-Exam Course and ReeceNichols Training submits your course completion to KREC, you will get a confirmation email from KREC that your exam has been authorized.
 KREC will let the exam center, Pearson Vue, know when your exam is authorized.
 Pearson Vue will email you directly with instructions for scheduling the exams.
-You may take the exam before or after the practice course.
+You may take the exam before or after the 30-Hour Kansas Practice Course

-5. Find a Broker and Apply for License - Before you apply for your license, classes, fingerprints and test must be completed.
+- Find a Broker and Apply for License - Before you apply for your license, classes, fingerprints and test must be completed.
 You have six months to apply after completion of the Kansas Real Estate Practice Course.
-KREC will email you an invitation to submit your license application on Citizen Access.
+KREC will email you an invitation to submit your license application.

 Getting a License in Missouri